jameka23/IssueTracker/README.md

 cd IssueTracker/issue-tracker-app/issue-api/
 ```

-Once here, you can run the server in your bash client with:
+Once here, assuming you have node installed you can run the server in your bash client with:
 ```
 PORT=3000 npm start
 ```
-Or, if you have ndoemon:
+Or, if you have nodemon:
 ```
 nodemon
 ```